JakeKallioniemi/shortest-path/docs/implementation_document.md

 - JPS stores state in the nodes so all of them have to be reset before it can search for the next path.
 - runScenario() method in Scenario class got a bit messy after adding JPS.
 - StringUtil still uses Java's parseInt and parseDouble.
 These are only used for parsing the files.
+- Even though the tests in scenario files are split into buckets, you can only run the entire scenario, which can take a lot of time.
+There are also no way to run an invidual search (other than defining a scenario file with one test).
 - The program could have included more comparisons.
 For example some benchmarks on different heuristics.
 - There could have been more benchmark info.
 For example dumbed into a file.
 - The program is a bit boring since it doesn't actually show any of the found paths.
 A GUI and some path finding visualization would have been nice.